mariqpratama/Ciumbuleuit-Health-Center-IS/README.md

 # Ciumbuleuit-Health-Center-IS
-A final thesis project in collaboration with Ciumbuleuit Health Center
+A web-based information system for patient treatment data in Ciumbuleuit Health Center.
+This project is made as an Informatics final thesis in Parahyangan Catholic University.

 # Build with
 - HTML